madsRat/siads_699_capstone_nutrient_knights/README.md

 1. Enter your API keys.

-This is required to access FDA food databases and OpenAI's LLM.
+This is required to access USDA food databases and OpenAI's LLM.

 ![UI Preview](images/step_1_enter_api_keys.png)